-At this event, Blinder will discuss his book, providing proposals for improving the relationship between economics and politics to design effective public policies as well as examples of successful “joint ventures” between economists and policymakers.
+At this event, Blinder discussed his book, providing proposals for improving the relationship between economics and politics to design effective public policies as well as examples of successful “joint ventures” between economists and policymakers.

-A book signing will follow the presentation.
-Copies of the book will be available for purchase courtesy of the Rice University Campus Store.
+A book signing followed the presentation.
+Copies of the book were available for purchase courtesy of the Rice University Campus Store.

 6:00 p.m. — Reception

 6:30 p.m. — Presentation